 The tenant is typically present during a move in checklist.
 Regarding the move out checklist, it’s important to complete it after the tenant has returned the keys and moved all of their belongings so they can’t access the property and damage it after you complete the checklist.

 Key move in and move out checklist items include several rooms in the home.

 1. Living Room

-Note the condition of all of the appliances including a dishwasher, fridge, stove, and oven, as well as the sink and garbage disposal.
+Note the condition of all of the appliances, including a dishwasher, refrigerator, stove, and oven as well as the sink and garbage disposal.
 Note the condition of the cabinets and countertops and if any hinges or hardware are missing.
-Then look for scratches or missing tiles/pieces of hardwood on the floors.
+Then, look for scratches or missing tiles or pieces of hardwood on the floors.

 3. Dining Room

-Bathrooms often have hidden damage, so check around the toilet for leaks, broken tiles and note the condition of the faucet, showerhead, lights, mirror, sink, and ceiling.
+Bathrooms often have hidden damage, so check around the toilet for leaks, broken tiles, and note the condition of the faucet, shower head, lights, mirror, sink, and ceiling.
 Remember to inspect the flooring, walls, doors, locks, windows, and screens.
 Take photographs of every part of the bathroom and write down the cost of any damaged areas.
-Remember to include related materials, such as grout for tiles and brackets to hang a mirror.
+Remember to include related materials like the grout for tiles and brackets to hang a mirror.

-When checking the hallway, look for marks on the walls, ceiling and any damage done to the flooring.
+When checking the hallway, look for marks on the walls, ceiling, and any damage done to the flooring.
 Note the condition of the doors, locks, windows, screens, light fixtures, and smoke detectors.
-Hallways are high traffic areas so paint tends to get dirty and flooring wears out quicker here.
+Hallways are high-traffic areas, so the paint tends to get dirty and flooring wears out quicker here.

 This section is used to note anything that wasn’t included in the above-mentioned rooms.
-Write down how many keys the tenant received, as well as the condition of the washer and dryer, the front door, the garage and if any furniture was included with the property.
+Write down how many keys the tenant received as well as the condition of the washer and dryer, front door, garage, and any furniture that was included with the property.
 Also, include the condition of the outdoor area.

-Once again photograph everything prior to the tenant moving in.
+Once again, photograph everything prior to the tenant moving in.
 Then photograph it again and mark the damage, if any, once the tenant moves out.
-Beside each item, note the cost to replace/fix it.
+Beside each item, note the cost to replace or repair it.
 Include signature lines for the landlord and tenant at the end of the checklist.
 The tenant needs to sign the checklist prior to moving in but doesn’t need to sign it when they move out.